sethfischer/sethfischer.github.io/content/drupal/drupal-8-getting-started.md

 Software: Drush: 7.0-dev
 Software: Git: 1.7.10.4
 Software: PHP: 5.4.35-0+deb7u2
-Summary: Now that Drupal 8 is in beta phase it is a great time for site developers to start exploring the API.
+Summary: Now that Drupal 8 is in beta phase it is a great time for site
+    developers to start exploring the API.
 This article serves as an introduction to installing and configuring Drupal 8 using Git and Drush.

 Now that [Drupal 8][1] is in beta phase it is time for site developers to start exploring the API.
-This article describes the installation of configuration of Drupal 8 using Git and Drush.
-Bear in mind that as of 2014-11-28 there were 22 [issues tagged with D8 upgrade path][2] so it may be necessary to rebuild your site with the next core update.
+This article describes the installation and configuration of Drupal 8 using Git and Drush.
+Bear in mind that as of 2014-11-28 there were 22 [issues tagged with D8 upgrade path][2], so it may be necessary to rebuild your site with the next core update.